albertoboccolini/htma/README.md

 This is a simple Express API that uses [turndown](https://github.com/mixmark-io/turndown) to fetch an HTML page and convert it to Markdown.
 This project is intended for educational and study purposes only, and any use for unauthorized web scraping is strictly prohibited.

 **N.B.** This project does not promote or encourage web scraping in any way.
 It was created out of a personal need to access certain online documentation that was not available through official APIs.
-The tool itself is minimal—just a few lines of code and a couple of libraries—and is easily replicable for legitimate, private use cases.
+The tool itself is minimal just a few lines of code and a couple of libraries and is easily replicable for legitimate, private use cases.

 ## Getting Started